Azure/Microsoft-Defender-for-Cloud/Workflow automation/README.md

                 }

 ```
 * The connectionId will use a string and variable.
-The Connection name is the variable/.
+The Connection name is the variable.
 The id is the string we used early for the id when creating the resource.
 9. Save the JSON and contribute to the repository.